 One limiting feature with “entertaining” toys is that they leave kids as passive participants.

 Take instead an open-ended toy like building blocks.
 They have the same cause-and-effect feature, but in a wider scope: “When I stack too many blocks, they fall.”
-“When I hit two blocks together, it makes a sound.”
+“When I hit two blocks together, I hear a sound.”
 “And when I place the square on the rectangle, it stays, but on the ball, it falls.”

-And because open-ended toys have no clear instructions, he need to solve problems on his own.
+And because open-ended toys have no clear instructions, he need to make his own decisions to solve these problems.
 For instance, he learns how to stack the blocks so they resemble a house without them falling down.

 3. Helps process information

-Let’s say your child sometimes struggles with being home all day instead of at school.
-He doesn’t understand why he can’t visit his grandparents, much less go on fun outings on the weekend.
-As much as he enjoys being with you, this “new normal” feels anything but.
+During the pandemic, your child may have struggled with being home all day instead of at school.
+He didn’t understand why he couldn’t visit his grandparents, much less go on fun outings on the weekends.
+As much as he enjoyed being with you, this “new normal” felt anything but.

-So then he finds his stuffed animals, and pretends to hold a conversation between the two of them.
+To cope, he takes his stuffed animals and pretends to hold a conversation between the two of them.
 The stuffed animals are “friends,” and one says to the other, “I can’t see you right now.”
 He mimics a virtual conversation between the two of them, much like he does with his classmates.

-With open-ended play, he’s able to re-enact much of what he is seeing, feeling reassured that the two animals are still friends.
+With open-ended play, he’s able to re-enact what he is seeing, feeling reassured that the two animals are still friends.

-Or consider the parents who give their daughter a baby doll around the same time her new baby brother is born.
-She takes her doll and plays “mom” with the baby to process the vast changes a new baby can bring.
+Or consider the parents who give their child a toy baby around the same time her new baby brother is born.
+She takes her baby and plays “mom” to process the vast changes her new sibling can bring.

 Open-ended toys lend themselves to pretend play, giving kids a chance to cope and process all the information they’ re seeing.
-They help kids understand their world and make sense of any changes happening in their lives.
+This type of play helps them understand their world and make sense of any changes happening in their lives.

 My friend posted a photo on Facebook of an impressive Lego structure… that her husband made.
 I wrote back: “Our husbands should have a face off because mine makes up all sorts of things with them too.”

 Many open-ended toys kids play with today are the same ones we played with in our childhoods.
-They’re simple, timeless and last through the ages.
-The same zeal you once had with opening a cup of play dough is the same that your child will feel as well.
+They’re simple, timeless, and last through the ages.
+The same zeal you once had with opening a cup of play dough is the same that your child feels as well.